Removing team members

 • HTTP 400

 This is intentional — leaving an org with no admins would lock everyone out of billing and team management.
 To leave the org yourself, ask another admin to remove you.
-If you are the only admin, you cannot remove yourself — there is currently no way to transfer admin status via the dashboard.
-Contact ADO Pilot support if you need to restructure your org's admin access.
+If you are the only admin, you cannot remove yourself — first promote another member to admin using the Change role option in the three-dot action menu, then ask them to remove you (or remove yourself once you are no longer the last admin).
+Contact ADO Pilot support if you need further help restructuring your org's admin access.

 Re-adding a removed member